rbuurma/rise-2015/Rise_assignment_1.md

 If you get stuck, refer to the very complete instructions in Michelle Moravic's [How to Use the Stanford NER and Get Results](http://historyinthecity.blogspot.com/2014/06/how-to-use-stanfords-ner-and-extract.html) or ["Using the Stanford Named Entity Recognizer to extract data from texts"](http://themacroscope.org/wp-content/uploads/2014/09/textanalysisandviz.html) in the preprint version of *The Historian's Macroscope*.

 If you are still stuck, ask a classmate who has done the exercise successfully or contact Nabil Kashyap (nkashya1 at swarthmore dot edu) or me.
+If  you have trouble and you are on a Mac, check to see if you have the most recent version of the [Java Development Kit](<http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html>) installed.
 If you are on a PC, things are going to be a bit trickier.
 If you don't have access to a Mac, either consult the relevant section of ["Using the Stanford Named Entity Recognizer to extract data from texts"](http://themacroscope.org/wp-content/uploads/2014/09/textanalysisandviz.html) in the preprint version of *The Historian's Macroscope* or contact us for help or both.
 (I hope to update this assignment to include complete PC instructions shortly.)

 ## Manipulate and Clean Your Data